-Almost everyone knows the basic effects of caffeine on the brain: it generates more attention and revitalizes us.
-That is why it is so common that coffee is the first drink we drink in the morning, as it helps us to wake up for daily work.
+Almost everyone knows the basic effects of caffeine on the brain.
+It generates more attention and revitalizes us.
+That is why it is so common that coffee is the first drink we drink in the morning as it helps us to wake up for daily work.

-The truth is that the action of caffeine in the brain is not limited to increasing our state of attention, but goes much further.
+The truth is that the action of caffeine in the brain is not limited to increase our state of attention, but goes much further.
 Experts agree that drinking coffee in moderate quantities is a healthy practice.
 It is estimated that up to 80% of adults in the world drink coffee.

 Caffeine in the brain

 The active ingredient in coffee is caffeine and this is a psychoactive substance.
 In fact, it is the most widely used psychoactive in the world.
 It belongs to the alkaloid family.
 Drugs such as morphine, nicotine or cocaine are also part in the family.

 The action of caffeine in the brain is very potent.
 From the neurobiological point of view, it modifies the state of consciousness, activating or increasing the level of alertness.
 It also affects cognitive processes and has psychological effects on mood.

 This is because caffeine is able to modify the action of neurotransmitters in the brain.
 Additionally, coffee and caffeine also make influence another important number of processes in our body, such as digestion, metabolism, and vision.

 Caffeine, adenosine and adrenaline

 Since we wake up, our body naturally produces a substance called adenosine.
 This is responsible for the feeling of tiredness and leads us to feel sleepy at night.
 If we drink coffee, this process can be altered.